Black and Gray Tattoos: Why This Classic Style Never Disappoints

 Furthermore, less ink is required to create black and gray tattoos.
 Their elegant aura makes them easy on the eyes, and they mix well with any other tattoo style.
 Tattoo artists also cite the lower cost of black ink as another advantage.

 Conversely, white ink is the most expensive to produce, and it usually fades the fastest.
 Interestingly enough, black and gray tattoos have also been known to react better to laser removal than other ink colors.
-But are there any downsides to getting a black and gray tattoo?

 In people with darker skin tones, more pigment concentration is required for ink to be noticeable on skin.
 In such cases, this translates to an increase in price as well as time spent per tattooing session.